devsoc-unsw/structs.sh/debugger/readme.md

 # Development

 1. `cd` into the `debugger` directory
-1. Run `pip3 install -r requirements.txt` to install python dependencies.
+2. Run `pip3 install -r requirements.txt` to install python dependencies.
+3. `cd` into the `debugger/src` directory
-1. Run `python3 server.py` to start the debugger server.
+4. Run `python3 server.py` to start the debugger server.
+Or `nodemon --exec python3 server.py`

 # Running Docker image